shakes76/PatternFlow/recognition/ISICs_ImprovedUnet_s4561009/README.md

  - Conv2D 3x3 with Leaky ReLU as activation function
  - Conv2D 1x1 with Leaky ReLU as activation function

+ **The output layer** uses a _sigmoid_ activation function because it is a binary classification.

 ### Metrics
-The metrics used in this model is Dice Similarity Coefficient [(DSC)](https://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient).
+The metrics used in this model is Dice Similarity Coefficient [(DSC)](https://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient), which is the most used metric in validating medical volume segmentations

 The DSC used in this project is the following:
 <p  align="center">